Published in Mint on 31st July 2017. Written by Abhishek Bondia

 The insurance regulator has established forums by virtue of which consumers can lodge their complaint.

 First, if you had made a written request for cancellation of the policy within the free-look period, then the insurer cannot deny this right to you.
 Second, if they had provided any assurance to you in writing or verbal, which is supported by evidence, then your stand can still be vindicated.

 Do escalate this matter with the insurer.
-If the insurer grievance cell does not resolve your issue, you should approach the Insurance Regulatory and Development Authority (Irdai) grievance cell.
-Here, in your complaint you should forward the correspondence with the insurer as well.
+If the insurer’s grievance cell does not resolve your issue, you should approach the Insurance Regulatory and Development Authority (Irdai) grievance cell.
+Here, in your complaint, you should forward the correspondence to the insurer as well.
 If the matter is still unresolved, you should approach the insurance ombudsman.
-The ombudsman considers the consumers point of view seriously, and you can expect a favourable outcome.
+The ombudsman considers the consumer’s point of view seriously, and you can expect a favorable outcome.

 Can I have two life insurance policies from two different insurance companies?
 And, can claims be made and settled from both companies or from one company only?
 Let’s say I have life insurance from one, with a risk cover of Rs10 lakh and I want to buy a term life insurance plan with a risk cover of Rs1 crore from a different company.
 Then, can the beneficiaries claim from both companies?
 Can you refer me to any rules or government notifications in this regard?